-Many researchers in service systems science come from backgrounds in computer science, so the criticism from Alexander are well known.
-Service system has emphasized customers and value in their models.
+Many researchers in service systems science come from backgrounds in computer science, so the criticism from Alexander is well known.
+Service systems emphasize customers and value in their models.
 Can service systems thinking make a difference with pattern languages in the way that Alexander intended?